Undergrads: Overview

-The show depicts a typical freshman college experience.
-Characters in the show represent stereotypical college types; including the stable everyman (Nitz), the boisterous alcoholic "frat boy" (Rocko), the dimwitted "ladies' man" (Cal), the reclusive nerd (Gimpy), the rebellious punk girl (Jessie), the "ditz" (Kimmy) and the resident advisor (the Duggler).
-Typical situations depicted in the show include student loans, abysmal cafeteria food, questioning of identity, fraternity rivalries, odd traditions, unpleasant RAs, money problems, peer pressure, and the "freshman 15".
-Few episodes depict the characters attending class; the one exception is Rocko's ROTC class in the episode, Financial Aid.
+Characters in the show represent a dramatic portrayal of stereotypical college types; including the stable, sarcastic everyman (Nitz); the boisterous, alcoholic "frat boy" (Rocko); the handsome dimwitted "ladies' man" (Cal); the reclusive nerd (Gimpy), the rebellious punk girl (Jessie); the "ditz" (Kimmy); the resident advisor (The Duggler).
+Typical situations depicted in the show but in an overly dramatic and comedic manner include student loans, abysmal cafeteria food, questioning of identity, fraternity rivalries, odd traditions, unpleasant tyrannical RAs, money problems, peer pressure, and the "freshman 15".
+Despite the series taking place in college there are almost no episodes that depict the characters attending class; the one exception is Rocko's ROTC class in the episode, "Financial Aid".